joef551/camel-cql/readme.md

 </bean>
 ```

+Note that there exists a M:N relationship between Client and its assigned CqlStmnts; i.e., a Client can be wired to many  CQLStmnts and a CQLStmnt can be wired to many Clients.
+Thus a CQLStmnt is independent of any one Client.

 <u>keyspace</u>

-The **keyspace** property is used to specify the name of the keyspace, within a Cassandra cluster, that the client bean is to reference.
+The **keyspace** property is used to specify the name of the Cassandra keyspace that the client bean is to reference.
 Note that this is overridden when a CQL statement provides a fully qualified keyspace name (e.g., keyspace_name.table_name) that is different than the one assigned to the client bean.

 <u>clusterBean</u>